Distilling Importance Sampling for Likelihood Free Inference: Truncating Importance Weights

-\section{Truncating importance weights}
+\section{Truncating Importance Weights}

-Importance sampling estimates can have large or infinite variance if $\lambda$ is a poor approximation to $p$.
+Importance sampling estimates can have large or infinite variance if the proposal density $\lambda$ is a poor approximation to the target density $p$.
 The practical manifestation of this is a small number of importance weights being very large relative to the others.
 To reduce the variance, \citet{Ionides:2008} introduced \emph{truncated importance sampling}.
 This replaces each importance weight $w_i$ with $\tilde{w}_i = \min(w_i, \omega)$ given some threshold $\omega$.
-The truncated weights are then used in estimates \eqref{eq:ISunnorm} or \eqref{eq:ISnorm}.
+The truncated weights are then used in estimates \eqref{eq:ISunnorm} or \eqref{eq:ISnorm} (from the main paper).
 Truncating in this way typically reduces variance, at the price of increasing bias.

-\emph{Gradient clipping} \citep{Pascanu:2013} is common practice in stochastic gradient optimisation of an objective $\mathcal{J}(\phi)$ to prevent occasional large gradient estimates from destabilising optimisation.
-Truncating importance weights in Algorithm \ref{alg:DIS} has a similar effect of reducing the variability of gradient estimates.
-A potential drawback of either method is that gradients lose the property of unbiasedness, which is theoretically required for convergence to an optimum of the objective. \citet{Pascanu:2013} give heuristic arguments for good optimiser performance when using truncated gradients, and we make the following similar case for using clipped weights.
+\emph{Gradient clipping} \citep{Pascanu:2013} in stochastic gradient optimization operates by truncating large gradient estimates.
+It is common practice to prevent occasional large gradient estimates from destabilizing optimization.
+Truncating importance weights in Algorithm \ref{alg:DIS} (the DIS algorithm in the main paper) has a similar effect of reducing the variability of gradient estimates.
+A potential drawback of either method is that gradients lose the property of unbiasedness, which is theoretically required for convergence to an optimum of the objective. \citet{Pascanu:2013} give heuristic arguments for good optimizer performance when using truncated gradients, and we make the following similar case for using truncated weights.
 Firstly, even after truncation, the gradient is likely to point in a direction increasing the objective.
 In our approach, it should still increase the $q$ density at $\xi^{(i)}$ values with large $w_i$ weights, which is desirable.
-Secondly, we expect there is a region near the optimum for $\phi$ where truncation extremely rare, and therefore gradient estimates have very low bias once this region is reached.
-Finally, we also observe good empirical behaviour in our examples, showing that optimisation with truncated weights can find very good importance sampling proposals.
+Secondly, we expect there is a region near the optimum for $\phi$ where truncation is extremely rare, and therefore gradient estimates have very low bias once this region is reached.
+Finally, we also observe good empirical behaviour in our examples, showing that optimization with truncated weights can find good importance sampling proposals.